 Are some children at greater risk of dog bite injury than others?
 According to the study, around 30 percent of all child dog bites affect kids who are aged 2 or younger.
 And in almost 84 percent of those cases, the dog bite occurred in the child’s home.
 Approximately 50 percent of those dog attacks involved injuries to the face.
 Given the young age and small size of children who are 2 years or younger, these injuries tend to be particularly severe.
 This is what the authors of the study want parents to know: even if you trust your dog implicitly, your toddler does not know how to behave around the dog, and the dog could bite your child.

 As we mentioned, the authors of the study emphasize that dog bite prevention in toddlers—especially when those dog bite injuries occur at home—is a task that parents need to consider carefully.
 The authors of the study suggest “live dog training for parents,” particularly when their kids are under the age of 2.
 What does this kind of training involve?
 In live dog training sessions parents learn about dog behavior around kids and the importance of child supervision, even when the dog has a long history of good behavior.

 What about when kids are older?
 An article in Parenting Magazine recommends teaching older kids the following to prevent dog bites:

 Was your child injured in an animal attack?
 You may be able to file a claim for compensation, and a Chicago dog bite lawyer can help.
-Contact Arami Law Office to learn more.
+Contact Arami Law to learn more.